webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Is-Idolized-by-Millions.md

 ---
 aliases:
-  - Is Idolized by Millions
+- "Is Idolized by Millions"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Influence
-title: Is Idolized by Millions
-collection: Foci
-kind: Compendium
 ---

 ## Is Idolized by Millions
 You're a celebrity and most people adore you.